Day 1: Arrival in Ho Chi Minh

 Day 9: Transfer to Siam Reap

-We spend the early morning in the park, then, time permitting, we visit Tan Phu state forest en route to Ho Chi Minh City in search of the rare endemic Orange-necked Partridge.
-Then in late morning we drive to SGN airport for a short international fly to Siem Reap.
-Overnight at Apsara Holiday Hotel
+We spend the morning in the Cat Tien National Park, and with time permitting, visit Tan Phu State Forest en route to Ho Chi Minh City to look for the rare and near-endemic Orange-necked Partridge.
+We then depart from Tan Son Nhat International Airport for a short international flight to Siem Reap in Cambodia.
+Overnight at Apsara Holiday Hotel.

 Day 10: Angkor Wat